-Magill also boasts the world record for the fastest ever goal at international level, having found the net after just 11 seconds of an European Qualifying match against Georgia, beating the previous record of 12 seconds by USA's Alex Morgan.
+Magill boasts the world record for the fastest-ever goal at international level.
+She found the net after just 11 seconds of a match against Georgia, beating the previous record of 12 seconds by the USA's Alex Morgan.

 Magill signed a new three-year contract with Everton in July 2019 and continued to play an important role for the Blues in 2019/20.